Miguel de la Torre

-Miguel de la Torre y Pando, conde de Torrepando (13 December 1786, in Bernales – 1843, in Madrid) was a Spanish General, Governor and Captain General, who served in Spain, Venezuela, Colombia and Puerto Rico during the Spanish American wars of independence and afterwards.
+Miguel de la Torre y Pando, 1st Count of Torre-Pando (13 December 1786 – 27 May 1843) was a Spanish general, governor and captain general, who served in Spain, Venezuela, Colombia and Puerto Rico during the Spanish American wars of independence and afterwards.

+Early career

+Born in Bernales, at the age of fourteen he joined the Saboyard Infantry Regiment, serving during the War of the Oranges.
+Four years later he joined the Guardia de Corps.

+Peninsular War

+1809

+He fought at the Battle of Medellín (March), where he was wounded and taken prisoner.
+Managing to escape, he saw action at the Battle of Ocaña (November), where he was again wounded.

+1810

+Once recovered from his wounds, he was given command of the 500 troops he had raised in Plasencia and the following October he was commissioned to raise the Castile Chasseur Battalion, bringing its number up to a thousand troops.

+1811

+Promoted to lieutenant colonel, he saw action at the Battle of Fuentes de Oñoro (May).

+1813

+He saw action at Pamplona and at Sorauren (July).

+1814

+He took part in the Battle of Toulouse (April), one of the last battles of the war.

+Venezuela and New Granada

-At the age of fourteen he joined the Spanish Army as a soldier during the War of the Second Coalition and quickly distinguished himself and four years later he joined the Guardia de Corps.
-He fought well during the Spanish War of Independence, reaching the level of colonel by 1814.
-The following year he was assigned to the military expedition to South America led by Pablo Morillo, and participated in the Spanish reconquest of New Granada.
+After the war, he was promoted to colonel.
+The following year he was assigned to the Expeditionary Army of Costa Firme which participated in a military expedition to South America led by Field Marshal Pablo Morillo.
+Within this expeditionary army he was given command of the "La Victoria" Infantry Regiment and participated in the Spanish reconquest of New Granada.

 Promoted to brigadier after New Granada was subdued, La Torre led a royalist army into the Colombian and Venezuelan Llanos.
 There he unsuccessfully defended Angostura against Manuel Piar in April 1817, and led the loyalist forces down the Orinoco River as they fought their way to the Atlantic Ocean.
 For the next three years he continued to serve in the Spanish army of Venezuela.
 During this period he married a Criolla, María de la Concepción Vegas y Rodríguez del Toro, a member of the powerful Rodríguez del Toro family and cousin once removed to Bolívar's late wife, Maria Teresa Rodríguez del Toro y Alayza, and fourth cousin to Bolívar himself.

 After the restoration of the Spanish Constitution of 1812 in 1820, the government appointed him governor (jefe político superior) and captain-general of Venezuela, a post he held until 1822.
 He participated in the negotiations between Bolívar and Morillo and the later meeting in Santa Ana, where the two signed a six-month truce and a treaty regularizing the rules of engagement.
 After Morillo resigned and left Venezuela at the end of 1820, La Torre became the head of the royalist army, in addition to his other duties.
 As such he oversaw the loss suffered by royalist forces at the Battle of Carabobo on 24 June 1821, which effectively ended Spanish control of Venezuela.
 The following year he was replaced in his offices by Francisco Tomás Morales.